Carbon Monoxide Safety: How to Protect Your Home, Identify Issues, and Respond to Emergencies

 Things That Cause Carbon Monoxide Buildup

 An array of things can cause carbon monoxide to buildup inside the house.
 Appliances must burn fuel efficiently or they could produce excessive amounts of carbon monoxide.
+When buying a home in Palmer, this something you'll want to investigate during the home inspection.
 You can protect yourself by inspecting your home's appliances for indications of a problem and by keeping your appliances in good condition.

 Gas-burning furnaces use combustion to produce heat that keeps your home warm.
 Inspect your furnace on an annual basis and watch for signs of inefficiency.
 Take note of the following problems: